 If you want to build a small guitar recording studio around a studio condenser mic, you’ll need to spend a bit more and be sure to purchase a device with phantom power.
 The condenser mic will also cost more than a dynamic mic.
 For studio recording, if you can stretch your budget this far you will get a good result .

-Don’t forget, these devices bypass your built-in sound card to give a great result, but you will need to listen to them through Headphones or powered speakers (monitors) , as the sound will no longer come out of your existing computer speakers.
+Don’t forget, these devices bypass your built-in sound card to give a great result, but you will need to listen to them through headphones or powered speakers (monitors) , as the sound will no longer come out of your existing computer speakers.
 Newbies often plug them in, start recording, then contact me because they can’t hear anything!
-But the added benefit of buying one of these devices for recording your guitar and/or vocals is you can also set it up as your default audio output device (or sound card) so it gives your whole audio set-up on your computer a complete upgrade.
+But the added benefit of buying one of these USB audio interfaces for recording your guitar and/or vocals is you can also set it up as your default audio output device (or sound card) so it gives your whole audio set-up on your computer a complete upgrade.
 Great for YouTube video and general music playback

 Spending a bit more

 We have looked at a couple of real budget solutions.
 What do you get if you spend more?
 Well you may want more inputs and outputs, more expensive devices often have a larger number of microphone inputs for example so you may have to consider how many things you want to record at once.
 And of course high end devices will have better analogue to digital conversion for a more pristine result.
 The old ‘you get what you pay for’ is true.
 On the other hand, if this is your first time out then you will find many of the sub £100 devices offer fantastic value and will get you up and running.
 Plus they have a great resale potential on eBay or Gumtree when you are ready to upgrade.